MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-orders.md

 ---
 title: Synchronise and fulfil sales orders
-description: Set up and run import and processing of sales orders from Shopify. ms.date: 06/06/2023 ms.topic: article ms.service: dynamics-365-business-central ms.search.form: '30110, 30111, 30112, 30113, 30114, 30115, 30121, 30122, 30123, 30128, 30129, 30150, 30151, 30145, 30147'
+description: Set up and run import and processing of sales orders from Shopify. ms.date: 03/25/2024 ms.topic: article ms.service: dynamics-365-business-central ms.search.form: '30110, 30111, 30112, 30113, 30114, 30115, 30121, 30122, 30123, 30128, 30129, 30150, 30151, 30145, 30147'
 author: brentholtorf
 ms.author: bholtorf
-ms.reviewer: bholtorf
+ms.reviewer: andreipa
 ---

-# <a name="synchronize-and-fulfill-sales-orders"></a>Synchronise and fulfil sales orders
+# Synchronise and fulfil sales orders

 This article describes the necessary settings and steps that you must complete to synchronise and fulfil sales orders with Shopify in [!INCLUDE[prod_short](../includes/prod_short.md)].

-## <a name="set-the-import-of-orders-on-the-shopify-shop-card"></a>Set the import of orders on the Shopify Shop Card
+## Set the import of orders on the Shopify Shop Card

 Enter a **currency code** if your online shop uses a different currency than the local currency (LCY).
 The specified currency must have exchange rates configured.
 If your online shop uses the same currency as [!INCLUDE[prod_short](../includes/prod_short.md)], leave the field empty.

 You can access the Store Currency in the [Store details](https://www.shopify.com/admin/settings/general) settings in your Shopify Admin.
 Shopify can be configured to accept different currencies.
 However, imported orders into [!INCLUDE[prod_short](../includes/prod_short.md)] use store currency.

 A regular Shopify order can include costs in addition to the subtotal, such as shipping charges or, if enabled, tips.
-These amounts are posted directly to the G/L account you want used for specific transaction types:
+These amounts are posted directly to the G/L account you want to use for specific transaction types:

 * **Shipping Charges Account**
 * **Sold Gift Card Account**; learn more at [Gift Card](synchronize-orders.md#gift-cards)